What are some of the reasons that people choose to refinance their mortgage?

 - The mortgage cannot have been refinanced under HARP previously unless it is a Fannie Mae loan that was refinanced under HARP before 2009.

 There are many things to consider before refinancing your mortgage.
-Most importantly, you should weigh the pros and cons of your particular situation and act according to your own best interest.
+Most importantly, you should weigh the pros and cons of your particular situation and decide, based on what your life looks like right now, and what would benefit you.
+For more information, read this article on When to Finance Your Mortgage.